Public question time

 Procedures and Question forms are available from:

-Questions must reach the Council by no later than 5 pm, seven days before the day of the meeting at which they are to be read.
-The seven-day period includes Saturdays, Sundays and public holidays but does not include the day on which the question is provided and the day of the meeting.
+Questions must reach the Council by no later than 5 pm, two days before the day of the meeting at which they are to be read.
+The day period includes Saturdays, Sundays and public holidays but does not include the day on which the question is provided and the day of the meeting.

 They can be lodged at: